wp-plugins/advanced-responsive-video-embedder/README.txt

 * Fix normal embeds not sizing correctly
 * Added scrolling="no" to Iframes
 * Init shortcodes at a late stage to dominate conflicts
-* Imroved Iframe parameter handling
+* Improved Iframe parameter handling
 * Metacafe, Myspace, Videojug are now handled via Iframe

 = 2.6.2 =